growdigital/forestgarden.wales/content/blog/creating-forest-garden-8-steps.md

     <img src="https://res.cloudinary.com/growdigital/image/upload/w_120/v1544027745/misty-wildlife-pond-26465730067.jpg" alt="Misty garden, mature trees at back" class="o-media__figure">
     <div class="o-media__body">
       <h3>5.
 Canopy</h3>
       <p>Mark out the position and (final) diameter of your canopy trees with the <a href="https://www.forestgarden.wales/blog/sea-buckthorn-willow-walk/">‘Bamboo String Radius Device’®</a>, to make sure that tree spacing is ¼–½ of combined tree diameters.
-Make sure you have pollinating partners if required and that your tree has enough shelter.
+Ensure you have pollinating partners if required and that your tree has enough shelter.
 Take heed of utilities.</p>
     </div>
   </li>
   <li class="o-media">